rocky-linux/documentation/docs/books/web_services/041-database-servers-mariadb.md

 ### Check your Knowledge

-:heavy_check_mark: Which database version installs by default?
+:heavy_check_mark: Which database version is installed by default?

 * [ ] MySQL 5.5
 * [ ] MariaDB 10.5